flexcompute-readthedocs/Flow360Documentation/docs/source/examples/naca0012_caseStudy.rst

 Since the typo discovered, thorough high-accuracy numerical analysis had been performed to reveal scenarios such as grid convergence, etc. Details of these updated investigations are given on this `turbulence model numerical analysis (TMNA) <https://turbmodels.larc.nasa.gov/naca0012numerics_val.html>`_ webpage of NASA, as well as `the ONERA-elsA webpage <http://elsa.onera.fr/TMR-0001/GENERATED.html#academic-naca0012-lowspeed>`_.
 These updated data of :math:`C_L` and :math:`C_D` computed on the same grid as used in this study without the farfield PV correction, available only at :math:`\alpha = 10^o`, are also given in :numref:`Tab2b_ClCd`.
 These are at the bottom of the table and denoted by (TMNA, noPV).
 As seen, the agreement of Flow360 results with respect to these updates are closer.

 .. _Tab2c_ClCd:
-.. csv-table:: Lift and drag coefficients for the NACA 0012 airfoil with the S-A model
+.. csv-table:: Lift and drag coefficients for the NACA 0012 airfoil with the SA model
    :file: ./naca0012_tab2c_ClCd_AOA15.csv
    :widths: 10, 8, 6, 8, 8, 8, 8
    :align: center
    :header-rows: 1
    :delim: @

-The corresponding :math:`C_L` and :math:`C_D` data given in the above tables are also displayed in this following figure, together with the experimental data measured by `Ladson <https://ntrs.nasa.gov/citations/19880019495>`_.
+The corresponding :math:`C_L` and :math:`C_D` data given in the above tables are also displayed in :numref:`Fig4_ClCd`, together with the experimental data measured by `Ladson <https://ntrs.nasa.gov/citations/19880019495>`_.
 Notably, in this figure, at low-to-moderate angles of attack, linear variation of :math:`C_L` with the best fit lift slope provided by `McCroskey <https://ntrs.nasa.gov/citations/19880002254>`_ is also shown.
 As seen, the current results agree well with these references.
-More discussions about the experimental data compared in this and the above figures are given on `this NASA webpage <https://turbmodels.larc.nasa.gov/naca0012_val.html>`_.
+More discussions about the experimental data compared in this and the above figures are given on `this NASA-LaRC-TMR webpage <https://turbmodels.larc.nasa.gov/naca0012_val.html>`_.

 .. _Fig4_ClCd:
 .. figure:: figures_NACA0012/NACA0012_Cl_Cd_Flow360_SA_upd1.png